kwaldenphd/LAMP-stack/README.md

 ## Uncomplicated Firewall (UFW)

-<blockquote>Firewall: The server’s job is to respond to requests from the outside world and provide access to the information on the server.
+The server’s job is to respond to requests from the outside world and provide access to the information on the server.
 However, we want to make sure that we can control who has access to the server to prevent attacks, viruses, and unauthorized users from gaining access to the server.
-As you will see, the firewall is just a set of rules that defines how other computers can connect to the server.</blockquote>
+As you will see, the firewall is just a set of rules that defines how other computers can connect to the server.

 1. Run `sudo apt-get install gufw` to install Uncomplicated Firewall (UFW) with the graphical user interface.
 Type `Y` when prompted.